phenixtax

 Converting the sales middleman function from Commissionaire to LRD

-Start point from an ERP perspective is to investigate how the commissionaire is set-up from a current operational state.
+The start point from an ERP perspective is to investigate how the commissionaire is set up from a current operational state.

 1. Revenue of the commissionaire is directly booked by the principal.
-The principal has set-up all master data.
+The principal has set up all the master data.
 Manual corrections were made for VAT reporting.
-VAT is in that set-up a real botteneck and the root cause is that for VAT purposes a commissionaire is deemed to be a buy/sell.
+VAT is in that set up a real bottleneck and the root cause is that, for VAT purposes, a commissionaire is deemed to be a buy/sell.
 VAT treatment for Commissionaires and LRDs in principle similar (buy and sell), but with different legal flows.
-That VAT qualification is however in conflict with the legal reality as the commissionaire sells in its own name but on behalf the principal; legal title of the goods transfers directly from Principal to the customer.
-This VAT bottleneck often results that lots of manual corrections have to be made to facilitate correct VAT reporting
+That VAT qualification is, however, in conflict with the legal reality as the commissionaire sells in its own name but on behalf of the principal; legal title of the goods transfers directly from Principal to the customer.
+This VAT bottleneck often results in many manual corrections have to be made to facilitate correct VAT reporting

 2. Commissionaire is set up as a buy-sell and the master data of the commissionaire is used.
 VAT correct, but legally - as mentioned above - wrong as the revenue belongs to the Principal and the commissionaire receives a commission from the principal.

-As a LRD has revenue in its books, option 2 above might make conversion to a LRD a bit easier as in a business transaction the Principal to LRD and LRD to Customer will transfer legal title.
+As an LRD has revenue in its books, option 2 above might make conversion to an LRD a bit easier as in a business transaction the Principal to LRD and LRD to Customer will transfer legal title.

 convert Commissionaire to LRD